Click to enlargeJ264/P3236

 It is believed by some to be part of the experiments by J.T.
 Barclay to prevent counterfeiting.

-The pedigrees are far from clear.
-The first occurance for one of these was lot 2660 and 1/2 in Haseltine's 1873 Chubbuck sale.
-Either this or another was part of the 1873 Seavey Descriptive Catalog #150 which became the Parmelee coin.
-The R. Coulton Davis example sold as lot 1052 in 1890 prior to the Parmelee offering and the 1907 Stickney sale coin (he died in 1894) was purchased by Virgil Brand.
+The pedigrees, as well as the number actually known, are far from clear.
+The first occurrence for one of these was Lot 2439 of the 1870 Fewsmith sale and the second was lot 2660 and 1/2 in Haseltine's 1873 Chubbuck sale.
+Another was part of the 1873 Seavey Descriptive Catalog #150 which became the Parmelee coin.
+The R. Coulton Davis example sold as lot 1052 in 1890 prior to the Parmelee offering and an example appeared in the Chapman brothers April 1903 sale of the George Eavenson collection.
+The 1907 Stickney sale coin (he died in 1894) was purchased by Virgil Brand (journal #39007), another was in H Chapman's 6/1908 Taylor-Windle sale lot 1309 and Judson Brenner displayed one in the 1914 ANS Exhibition which later went to Brand (journal #92500:329).
+Finally, an example appears in Wayte Raymond's appraisal of the Newcomer patterns.

 Judd's and Lohr's were pictured on page 101 of the July 1946 edition of Numismatic Review.